techqueria/website/content/about/brand.md

 ## Logos

-You can view all our design assets using [this Figma link](https://www.figma.com/file/I33DuKmkVHxSKdkFCE7LqlHu/Techqueria) and you can download any of these images below by clicking on them.
+You can download any of these images below by clicking on them.

 ### Transparent